bmechigian/one-click-hugo-cms/site/content/products/_index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
 main:
-  heading: Great coffee with no compromises
+  heading: Whitewater Kayaking
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    The single place to go to plan the next big kayak information.
+Select down from Day trips, to play spots, to where and how to plan your next multi-day adventure. .
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg